gapitio/gapit-htmlgraphics-panel/website/docs/references.md

 ### getFieldDisplayValues

-This is the same command that is used for mutating calcs in the Value options [Mutate calcs](./options.md#mutate-calcs).
+This is the same command which is used for mutating calcs in the Value options [Mutate calcs](./options.md#mutate-calcs).

 This command returns a list of the values specified in the reduceOptions.